 Interstate 315 spurs east from I-15 by Great Falls Market Place shopping center to Country Club Boulevard at 6th Street SW.
 Measuring just 0.824 miles in length per the 2022 Montana Department of Transportation (MDT) Route log, I-315 is only slightly longer than the shortest Interstate highway, unsigned Interstate 878 near John F. Kennedy International Airport (JFK) in New York City.

 Signs for Exit 278 along Interstate 15 reference Business Loop I-15, U.S. 89 and MT 200.
 I-315 is omitted due to the number of overlapped routes.
 MT 3 is also routed along the freeway, but equally unsigned.

-A contract to build a 0.6 mile section of Interstate 315 was completed by September 15, 1967.1 The lone interchange (Exit 0) at 14th Street SW was added in 1995.
+A contract to build a 0.6 mile long section of Interstate 315 was completed by September 15, 1967.1 The lone interchange (Exit 0) at 14th Street SW was added in 1995.